 Focal epilepsy with alteration of awareness (previously called complex partial epilepsy) can also present with behavioral arrest and automatisms.
 However, these seizures are usually less frequent than absence seizures.
 Patients can have generalized seizures with focal epilepsy.
-Semiology of automatisms can vary depending on the area of the cerebral cortex where the seizures originate.
+The semiology of automatisms can vary depending on the area of the cerebral cortex where the seizures originate.

 Deterrence and Patient Education

 As explained above, most staring spells are non-epileptic in nature.
-When patients present with staring spells, practitioners should explain to caregivers that the differential diagnosis includes seizures, but they should avoid giving a specific diagnosis of “absence seizures” before EEG evaluation is completed.
+When patients present with staring spells, practitioners should explain to caregivers that the differential diagnosis includes seizures, but they should avoid giving a specific diagnosis of “absence seizures” before the EEG evaluation is completed.

 Caregivers of children with CAE should know that generalized tonic-clonic seizures are rare.
 For this reason, rescue medications such as rectal diazepam and intranasal midazolam are not routinely prescribed.
 Nevertheless, caregivers should be taught what to do if the child has a generalized tonic-clonic seizure.

-Activities like swimming, diving or rock climbing should only be permitted under supervision.
+Activities like swimming, diving, or rock climbing should only be permitted under supervision.

 Driving is not permitted if seizures are not controlled with medications.